Alena139/hidden-tear/README.md

 ```
 **Legal Warning**

 While this may be helpful for some, there are significant risks. hidden tear may be used only for Educational Purposes.
 Do not use it as a ransomware!
-You could go to jail on obstruction of justice charges just for running hidden tear, even though you are innocent.
+You could go to jail on obstruction of justice charges just for running hidden tear.